sbslee/streamlit-openai/README.md

 ## File Inputs

 The `ChatCompletions` class allows you to upload files and use them as context for the assistant.

-Currently, the only supported file type is PDF files.
+Currently, the only natively supported file type is PDF.
+However, it is possible to upload other file types by providing a custom function to handle them.

 One way to provide file inputs is to use the `message_files` parameter when initializing the `ChatCompletions` class.
 Below is an example of how to